Ultimaker/Meta/code_conventions.md

 Indenting / trailing whitespaces
 -----
-* You MUST NOT use TABs for identation.
+* You MUST NOT use TABs for indentation.
-* Indenting MUST be done with 4 spaces per identation level
+* Indenting MUST be done with 4 spaces per indentation level
 * There MUST NOT be trailing whitespaces.

 Make sure that all editors used enforce these settings, but only for the lines edited to ensure that untouched code remains the same.